-WOTW-Rotation
+“Rotation”

 Resource Title: Torrey Pine Study

 Resource Summary: Students will be presented with two images of Torrey Pines (one from Santa Rosa Island and one from La Jolla, California).
 They will list all of the tree’s similarities and differences.
 Students will then research where Torrey Pines are found (Santa Rosa Island and La Jolla, California) and come up with their own conclusions on the trees distribution.
 Then, students will watch the rotation portion of the film and take notes.
-Finally, in groups students will create a demonstration model of the process using evidence from the film and research and finally presenting it to the class.
+Finally, in groups, students will create a demonstration model of the process using evidence from the film and research and finally present it to the class.

 Subject Areas: Science